 Instead, figure out exactly what you want to say – your elevator pitch – and articulate it as concisely as you can.
 Every word should add something new.
 A trick editors use is to remove a word from every sentence at the end, when you’re checking through.
 You always need less than you think you do.

 Your personal introduction should be brief, but not bland.
-Add in a bit of colour here to help to capture the reader’s attention.
+Add in a bit of color here to help to capture the reader’s attention.

 For example, “My name is Mark Smith, and I’m the founder and CEO of baking company Sweet Treats” reads better as “My name is Mark Smith and I’m the founder of Sweet Treats, a Portland-based startup inspired by my lifelong love of donuts.”